Generating Data¶

 Total number of frame files:

-The total number of frame files depends on the duration of each frame file and the total duration of the dataset, and it's rounded up to the next integer:
+The total number of frame files depends on the duration of each frame file and the total duration of the dataset, and it's rounded to the nearest integer:

 Note